zsoltibaba37/getCovid/README.md

 # getCovid

+- 2022 - The  dear government provides data every other week :-))
 - 2021 - My dear government can't serve data in weekend :-)

 - I live in Hungary, and want to know correct data from Covid-19 pandemic.
 - That’s why I did a little script that I run daily and look at the current data.

 ## Usage